StevenLambion/SwiftDuxNavigation/README.md

 }
 ```
 ### Static branching
-To add multiple branches to a route, use the `View.branch(_:isDefault:)` method.
-This gives the branches a name to specify the active one.
-Think of it as the `View.tag(_:)` method for a `TabView`.
-In cases where a branch isn't specified, the application can redirect to a default one.
+You can add multiple branches to a route.
+If a path parameter isn't accepted, they will simply match the route's path component to their name.
+The first matching branch will be displayed.

 ```swift
 StackNavigationView {